jakubpolomsky/shelly_h-t_sensor_server/README.md

 Simple C++ HTTP server for receiving and serving sensor data.

+First of all, this was my first try with "vibe coding".
+Github copilot wrote the first dozen commits.
+Honestly it did quite well.
+It wasn't very tidy (see yourself in commit history) and it misinterpreted it's own suggestions (e.g. it suggested using library to parse JSON and after I gave it a go it decided to move from string manipulation to regex) but it still produced a product I could use if I didn't have more requirements I decided to implement myself.
+Nonetheless, this server (with modifications visible in my later commits) is now my sole back-end for my heating automation at home.
+I have 6 rooms with Shelly H&T Gen 3 sensors and all rooms have a separate circuit to trigger.

+Why did I make it?
+Because I had a bunch of shelly relays and the H&T Gen 3 sensors I decided to put into use.
+Feel free to use and modify.
+If there is something more people would benefit, please add send me a pull request.

+Future plans:
+1. evaluate how fast the temperature per room is changing after a trigger was fired
+2. improve testing

 ## Build

 Requires a C++17 compiler (g++).
 From the project root: